Pete-Nime/Spark_-_Data_Lakes/README.md

 They request a  data engineer to building an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.

+# Executing

+Fill in the access key Id and the secret access key to connect and have access to S3 bucket.

+[S3]
+AWS_ACCESS_KEY_ID=
+AWS_SECRET_ACCESS_KEY=

+# To initiate the ETL pipeline

+Run python etl.py on the terminal when success the preview will be displayed